cloudinary-devs/cld-docs-react-plugins/README.md

-# Getting Started with Create React App
+# cld-docs-react-plugins

+Examples of using plugins for displaying images with the Cloudinary React SDK.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).